 This procedure is slightly different between men and women.
 To reduce the chance for distortion of the sideburn, Dr. Moraitis typically makes a horizontal “dart” incision” just below a male patient’s sideburn.

-The result of this incision technique is that Dr. Moraitis is able to address mid-face issues, leaving behind scars that are even more disguised then traditional ones.
+The result of this incision technique is that Dr. Moraitis is able to address mid-face issues, leaving behind scars that are even more disguised than traditional ones.
 This isn’t the best surgical plan, however, for Clearwater patients who need the lower face and jowls addressed.

 Different Approaches for Men and Women